fluxcd/pkg/runtime/README.md

 ### Testing

-The [`testenv`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/testenv) package can be utilized to control the lifecycle of a local Kubernetes api-server used for testing purposes, and offers a set of helper utilities to work with resources on the cluster.
+The [`testenv`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/testenv) package can be utilized to control the lifecycle of a local Kubernetes api-server used for testing purposes, it is built upon controller-runtime's [`envtest`](https://book.kubebuilder.io/reference/envtest.html), and can be further configured using the same environment variables.

-It allows control over the runtime scheme and
-Custom Resource Defintions using [`testenv.WithScheme`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/testenv#WithCRDPath) and [`testenv.WithCRDPath`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/testenv#WithCRDPath).
+The package offers an additional set of helper utilities around `envtest`, allowing configuration of the runtime scheme and Custom Resource Definitions using [`testenv.WithScheme`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/testenv#WithCRDPath) and [`testenv.WithCRDPath`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/testenv#WithCRDPath).

 For all available functions, see the [package reference](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/testenv).